jiaxinpeng20/3dr/README.md

-xSfM
+YH-3DR
 ======

 About
 -----

-xSfM is a distributed Structure-from-Motion pipeline for large-scale sparse 3D reconstruction.
+YH-3DR is a distributed Structure-from-Motion pipeline for large-scale sparse 3D reconstruction.
 It offers a wide range of features for reconstruction of ordered and unordered image collections.
 The software is licensed under the new BSD license.

-The latest source code is available at https://github.com/pengjiaxin20/3dr. xSfM builds on top of existing works and when using specific algorithms within xSfM, please also cite the original authors, as specified in the source code.
+The latest source code is available at https://github.com/pengjiaxin20/yh3dr.
+YH-3DR builds on top of existing works and when using specific algorithms within YH-3DR, please also cite the original authors, as specified in the source code.